danjarosz/daankh-npm-typescript-package/README.md

    ```
    npm login
    ```
+3. Switch to the `main` branch.
+Ensure you pushed all the changes from `dev` into `main` branch.
-3. Add a changeset
+4. On the `main` branch, add a changeset
    ```
    npx changeset
    ```
-4. Commit your changes
+4. On the `main` branch, commit your changes
-5. Run the `local-release` script
+5. On the `main` branch, run the `local-release` script
    ```
    npm run local-release
    ```